imrenmore/imrenmore/README.md

 ## About Me

 Hi there!
-I'm Imren More, a computer science student with a strong passion for web development and creating user-centric experiences.
+I'm Imren More, a computer science student at Sacramento State University with a strong passion for web development and creating user-centric experiences.
 I want to specialize in frontend technologies in the future and I enjoy solving complex problems.

 ## Skills
 ![image](https://github.com/imrenmore/imrenmore/assets/98141213/c813de73-481f-4005-87f3-1764c39da383)